Dreamcast Zip Drive

 From Sega Retro

 The drive was conceived after there was a strong demand for more storage space than Sega servers were offering to save email and web pages onto.
 The drive could also save game-update data such as new map data for Quake.
 The 100MB storage disk drive is essentially the same as the ones made for PC's with slight modifications made to make it compatible with the Dreamcast.

 The device was made to fit under the Dreamcast, using the slot the modem plugs into on the console.
 The modem then plugged into the side of the Zip drive.
-The Zip drive also includes a front-mounted USB port, which would have allowed the connection of all kinds of new peripherals.
-This was to help promote the DC from a console to a home entertainment/information system with the release of other accessories (Which were also never released).
+Also included is a front-mounted USB port, which would have allowed the connection of all kinds of new peripherals, to help promote the console as a home entertainment/information system.